 What can I call myself in South Africa?

 Under South African legislation, you may not use the following titles: Nutritionist, Student Nutritionist, Supplementary Nutritionist, Dietitian, or Supplementary Dietitian, unless you are registered with the Health Professions Council http://www.hpcsa.co.za/board_psychology_registration.php.
 We therefore recommend you style yourself a 'Nutritional Advisor' or a 'Nutritional Therapist'.
 You are legally allowed to practise, using these two titles.

 In South Africa there are some organisations that you may come across.
 These include:

-AHPCSA (The Allied Health Professions Council of South Africa) is a statutory health body, however there is no government control over nutritionists in South Africa.
+AHPCSA (The Allied Health Professions Council of South Africa) is a statutory health body, however there is no government control over nutritional advisors in South Africa.

 The AHPCSA legislation governs all medical and mental professionals.
 The legislation is primarily intended to regulate doctors and dentists, but to be absolutely safe, it would be wise to give client’s a document pointing out that you are not going to treat any medical or mental conditions.

-Have you got any other questions about becoming a nutritionist?
+Have you got any other questions about becoming a nutritional advisor?

-If you have any more questions about how to be a nutritionist, contact us - we'd love to hear from you.
+If you have any more questions about how to be a nutritional advisor, contact us - we'd love to hear from you.
 Phone us on the numbers below, or email us using the contact form here.

 an advisor on